Slavery in Africa: Debate about demographic effect

 The demographic effects of the slave trade are some of the most controversial and debated issues.
 Walter Rodney argued that the export of so many people had been a demographic disaster and had left Africa permanently disadvantaged when compared to other parts of the world, and that this largely explains that continent's continued poverty.
 He presents numbers that show that Africa's population stagnated during this period, while that of Europe and Asia grew dramatically.
 According to Rodney all other areas of the economy were disrupted by the slave trade as the top merchants abandoned traditional industries to pursue slaving and the lower levels of the population were disrupted by the slaving itself.

 Others have challenged this view.
 J. D. Fage compared the number effect on the continent as a whole.
 David Eltis has compared the numbers to the rate of emigration from Europe during this period.
 In the 19th century alone over 50 million people left Europe for the Americas, a far higher rate than were ever taken from Africa.

 Others in turn challenged that view.
-Joseph E. Inikori argues the history of the region shows that the effects were still quite deleterious.
+Joseph Inikori argues the history of the region shows that the effects were still quite deleterious.
 He argues that the African economic model of the period was very different from the European, and could not sustain such population losses.
 Population reductions in certain areas also led to widespread problems.
 Inikori also notes that after the suppression of the slave trade Africa's population almost immediately began to rapidly increase, even prior to the introduction of modern medicines.